Police have a tough job.

 Like my stuff?
 Good!
 Me too.
 Sign up here so you’ll get an email every time I publish.
 And SHARE my work with your friends so more people will cheer me on, other than you/my mom.

 Want to read more now?
-Try this one: Observe The Dog Biting Your Child.
+Try this one: Look, How About You Save Your Daylight For Someone Who Actually Cares?
 Or maybe you’ll like this one: You Must Believe You Can Catch The Fly.
-I personally like this one: I Did It My Way (And Failed).
+I personally like this one: A Billionaire And A Gay Prostitute Walk Into The Public Square.